-th century to 1950s.
-With coal being the main energy source, the low cost and low abundance of this material made coal mining important for the growth of the economic industry.
-Despite a shift in the use of energy source from coal to electromechanical generators, coal still remains a valuable energy source via modern-day open-pit extraction methods.
+Coal mining became a large-scale industry at the beginning of the 18th century.
+With coal being the main energy source, the low cost and high abundance of this material made coal mining important for the growth of the economic industry.
+Despite a shift in the use of energy sources from coal to electromechanical generators in later years, coal remains a valuable energy source via modern-day open-pit extraction methods.

 A Miner’s Canary

 The canary (Serinus canaria) was commonly used by miners to alert them of the presence of toxic vapors such as the odorless carbon monoxide in hazardous areas of underground mining pits.
 The use of a canary was a low-tech gas sensor solution for the safety of miners in an uncertain working environment.

 In the event of an explosion or a fire in a mine, rescuers would descend into the mine carrying a canary in a cage.
 A canary was known to be sensitive to carbon monoxide poisoning and so any distress shown by the canary would alert the miners to toxic gas exposure and give them enough time to return to safety.
 Mice were also used as carbon monoxide detectors; however, canaries displayed more obvious signs of distress to small concentrations of carbon monoxide.
 For instance, in the presence of toxic concentrations of carbon monoxide, a canary would sway from side to side before falling off its perch.